Birthday Party Ideas 4 Kids

 For piñatas - cover a large balloon with the paper mache paste.
 When dry cut a 2" x 2" hole in the top of the piñata cutting only 3 sides and leaving one side attached as a hinge.
 Pop the balloon and discard.
 Decorate the piñata.
 Fill with wrapped candies and small toys.
 Close and tape the hole closed.
 Attach a string to hold the piñata by drilling two holes in the top and threading a heavy string or small rope through the holes.

-Dip newspaper strips into paper mache mixture and wipe off excess by pulling the strip gently between two fingers.
+Directions: Dip newspaper strips into paper mache mixture and wipe off excess by pulling the strip gently between two fingers.
 Lay strips onto blown up balloons (perfect for piñatas), 2 liter bottles, milk jugs, etc.

-Continue layering the strips until the object is covered in up to 4 layers of newspaper.
+covered in up to 4 layers of newspaper.
 Let dry completely - this will usually take 2 - 3 days.

 Paint outside of object with acrylic paints or glue on squares of colorful tissue paper.